jerudolph13/Natcourse/README.md

 This github includes the R programs used for the examples in our paper on the natural course.

-  **natcourse_tvar_eager** : program to estimate the observed natural course and g-computation estimated natural course in our  time-varying EAGeR example (compliance exposure and hCG confirmed pregnancy outcome)
+  **natcourse_tvar_eager** : program to estimate the observed natural course and g-computation estimated natural course in our  time-varying EAGeR example (compliance exposure and pregnancy outcome)

-  **natcourse_tvar_boot**  : program to estimate the natural course effect and ATE (RD plus 95% CI) for the above example
+  **natcourse_tvar_boot**  : program to estimate the natural course effect and ATE (risk difference & 95% CI) for the above example

 ----------------------------------------------------------------------------------------------------------------------------